-Grantees may re-apply to serve students from a site following the end of the original five-year grant cycle.
+Grantees may re-apply to serve students from up to two sites following the end of the original five-year grant cycle.
 Applicants who have previously been funded for a 21st CCLC program will be required to show evidence of having operated a successful program.